dewodt/Algeo02-22011/README.md

 npm install
 ```

-Build the project by running
+Build the project by running (note that building the project is much smoother and faster than running `npm run dev`)

 ```bash
 npm run build